tech-snow/doc/source/flat-copy.md

 ![](./img/flat-copy.png)

-sometimes you only want to get the cookies string like document.cookie returns to you.
+Sometimes you only want to get the cookies string like document.cookie returns to you.
 Click the flat-copy button!

 Cookies in your clipboard like bellow:
 ```js